solliancenet/ai-in-a-day/05-conversational-ai/README.md

      ![A list of entities is presented.
 Entity type "machine learned" is highlighted.](media/luis-portal-entity-list.png)

 17. Select the **Review endpoint utterances (1)** page in the portal.
 This is where we can see a list of utterances users wrote and LUIS predicted, but they are outside the original utterance list we provided.
 In this case, LUIS did a great job predicting that the `What is the latest resarch?` message was targeting the **GetRecentResearch** intent.
-We can change the predicted intent if needed and select the **Save** button **(4)** to add the new utterance for future training.
+If needed, we can change the predicted intent and select the **Save** button **(4)** to add the new utterance for future training.
 This will help LUIS learn and improve its predictions.

      ![Review endpoint utterances page is open.
 The message with the typo is highlighted.
 Aligned intent is shown as GetRecentResearch.
 Checkmark button is highlighted.](media/luis-portal-review-utterance.png)

-18. Now back to our Bot Emulator for more testing.
+18. Now, back to our Bot Emulator for more testing.
 We will test the **OrganizationBasedSearch** Trigger.
 As a reminder, here is the list of utterances we provided to LUIS.

      ```plaintext
      - Find me publications from {organization=WHO}